-Transport – From Cheongpyeong Station, go to Cheongpyeong Bus Terminal and take the bus to The Garden of Morning Calm.
+How to Get There: from Cheongpyeong Station, go to Cheongpyeong Bus Terminal, take the bus to The Garden of Morning Calm

-Transport – Take exit 1 from Gimcheon Station on the Gyeongui Line, then take bus number 15
+How to Get There: take exit 1 from Gimcheon Station on the Gyeongui Line, then take bus #15

 Certainly some of the prettiest winter decorations can be found at Herb Island.
 Layers of colors and light beautifully coat the slopes and trees of this theme park and project a wonderfully festive feel.

-Transport – Take the train to Uijeongbu Station – Switch to the Gyeongwon Line (runs every 20 mins) – Get off at Choseong-ri Station (takes about 40 mins) – Take Bus 57 bound for Sinbuk Oncheon – Get off at Samjeong-ri.
+How to Get There: take the train to Uijeongbu Station and switch to the Gyeongwon Line (runs every 20 mins).
+Disembark at Choseong-ri Station (takes about 40 mins) and take Bus 57 bound for Sinbuk Oncheon.
+Disembark at Samjeong-ri.

 LetsRun Park Busan–Gyeongnam